Creating a Will

 - Answer a few questions on your LegalShield App or by paper: Within our app, simply go to the “Start Will or Other Document” tile and fill out a brief questionnaire about your marriage, what assets you own and any end of life requests you have.
 Then, “Submit to Provider”.
 This will send to a provider law firm to review and start drafting.

-- Go over it with your lawyer: Once you complete the questionnaire, a lawyer will call you and review your questions with you, or ask any additional questions they
+- Go over it with your lawyer: Once you complete the questionnaire, a lawyer will call you and review your questions with you, or ask any additional questions they might have.

 - Receive your drafted Will within two weeks, then make sure to follow the instructions of your provider attorney to have the documents properly executed.
 If you have any questions or need further assistance, you should contact your provider attorney.